kingsimba/nc-runtime/README.md

 ## Smart Pointer

 `std::shared_ptr` gives a good direction in automating memory management.
-But I'd like to offer a slightly different approach.
+But I'd like to offer a slightly different implementation.

 The smart pointer `sp` and `wp` works in many ways like `std::shared_ptr` and `std::weak_ptr`.